ultimatemember/ultimatemember/readme.txt

 = 2.11.2 2026-02-09 =

+**Enhancements**

+* Added: Server side validation when Searching Form is submitted.

 **Bugfixes**

 * Fixed: Security issue CVE ID: CVE-2025-15064.
 Deprecated ability to use HTML inside the user description.
+It's still allowed to use only predefined 'user_description' tags in `wp_kses()`.
+* Fixed: Security issue CVE ID: CVE-2026-1404.
+Changed template items formatting to avoid using HTML symbols in the filter values.

+* Templates required update:

+* members.php
+* searchform.php

 = 2.11.1 2025-12-16 =